clubedaentrega/lift-it/README.md

 By default (`failHard` false), if lifting an action throws, the error will be stored in `action.error` and `action.run()` will always answer with that error.
 If `failHard` is set to true, the call to `lifter.lift()` will not catch those exceptions.

+### lifter.leanLift()
+Run the lean lift process, that is, only look for file names.
+This will not require files, nor apply plugins.

+This returns a `lifted` object with the `lean` flag on.
+No action can be executed on it.

+This is useful if you just want to check action names, not execute them.

 ### lifted.get(name)
 Return an action by name.
 Return an `action` object (or `null` if not found).